The Quantization Model of Neural Scaling: The quanta of language modeling

 \subsection{The natural distribution over language modeling quanta}

-Some quanta of prediction ability are more frequently relied upon than others.
-Earlier, we hypothesized that a power law in how frequently the quanta are utilized is the origin of power law scaling.
-When we cluster samples with QDG, do we find that a power law governs the size of the clusters?
-The measured scaling exponent of $\alpha_N = 0.083$ implies a power law distribution over quanta with exponent $-1.083$, and so we would hope to recover a power law with this exponent governing the relative size of the clusters.
+In our model, some quanta are more frequently used than others.
+If these frequencies follow a power law in accordance with the Quantization Hypothesis, then we may expect QDG cluster sizes to be governed by a power law.
+The measured scaling exponent of $\alpha_N = 0.083$ from~\Cref{fig:mean-and-distribution-llm-scaling} implies a power law distribution over quanta with exponent $-1.083$.
+Do the cluster sizes follow this?

 \Cref{fig:llm-similarity-and-frequency} shows rank-frequency curves for clusters discovered with QDG for varying choices of \texttt{n\_clusters}.
-These curves rank the clusters according to their size and then plot size against cluster index.
+These curves sort the clusters according to their size and then plot size against cluster index (rank).
 We plot rank-frequency curves for many choices of \texttt{n\_clusters} since it is unclear a priori which \texttt{n\_clusters} to use.
 When we measure the slope of the rank-frequency curve, we measure it from the envelope formed by the many rank-frequency curves, a practice which we discuss in~\Cref{sec:appendix-clustering-analysis}.
 Biases in the clustering algorithm and inherent noise in model gradients make clustering imperfect, and lead to high uncertainty of our the measured power law exponent.
-From an argument in~\Cref{sec:appendix-clustering-analysis}, we think that extracting the power law exponent over quanta utilization frequency by measuring the slope of the rank-frequency curve should have uncertainty of at least 0.2.
-We measure a slope of $\approx -1.24$, about $0.16$ off our expected slope of $-1.08$, and so within the margin of error.
-While less naive clustering schemes could help sharpen this measurement in future work, we are encouraged that the size of our discovered clusters seems to decay at a rate compatible with the power law predicted from the Quantization Model given the empirical scaling exponents for language modeling on The Pile.
+From our analysis in~\Cref{sec:appendix-clustering-analysis}, we think that extracting the power law exponent over quanta utilization frequency by measuring the slope of the rank-frequency curve should have uncertainty of at least 0.2.
+We also note that some rank-frequency curves don't look like a clean power law.
+In~\Cref{sec:appendix-clustering-analysis}, \Cref{fig:toy_clustering_d_noise} we find that we can get similar-looking curves in a toy model of this clustering process when the dimension and noise is high.
+Between ranks 100-1000, we measure a slope of $\approx -1.24$, about $0.16$ off our expected slope of $-1.08$, and so within the margin of error.
+We are encouraged that the size of our discovered clusters seem to decay at a rate (very roughly) compatible with observed neural scaling exponents, in line with our theory.
+However, less naive clustering schemes, operating on more samples with more clusters, could be useful to sharpen this measurement.